The Ultimate 7 Days Jordan Road Trip Itinerary

 111 km - 1h50

-Depending on what time you get up, you’ll have a full day to explore the gigantic site of Petra.
+We got up very early in the morning to have a full day to explore the gigantic site of Petra.
 We definitely recommend you to go as early as possible.
 Not only to avoid the crowds, but also because you will need a lot of time to see the entire site.
 We walked about 20 km that day!

 Petra